momochi000/typewar/README.md

 ## DONE

+#### Setup/build text library for attack/skill generation **skill epic**
+Determine difficulty of a particular string
+Input: some block of text
+Output: an array of hashes of this format
+    [
+      {:text => "foo", :length => 3, :difficulty => 1},
+      {:text => "$%^", :length => 3, :difficulty => 6}
+    ]
+This set builds a 'library' of text that we can pick from when choosing text fragments based on some length and difficulty requirements requirements.
+Early implementation: Difficulty calculation based on how hard it is to type a string quickly and accurately.
+Ideal implementation: Difficulty calculation based on how hard it is for **you** (the player) to type the string based on your typing habits.
+Implementation thoughts ===>
+Assign a difficulty to each character.
+Home row letters are 1, hard to reach letters are higher up, capital letters add 1 or 2 depending on how easy it is to press shift.
+Numbers are higher, symbols are even higher.
 #### Attack skill doesn't seem to be triggering properly
 just triggers a random attack animation
 #### BUG: Switching back to defense mode is broken